Easy Vanilla Posset Recipe with Lemon: The Perfect Summertime Dessert

 Instructions

-- Bring cream and sugar to a quiet boil over medium-low heat, stirring continuously.
+- Bring 2 cups (454 g) heavy whipping cream and 2/3 cup (133 g) granulated sugar to a quiet boil over medium-low heat, stirring continuously.
 Reduce heat and simmer 2-3 minutes.
 Don’t allow the mixture to boil furiously.

-- Remove from heat and whisk in strained lemon juice.
+- Remove from heat and whisk in Juice of 2 fresh medium lemons that has been strained.
 Add 1 teaspoon vanilla bean paste.
 Pour through a strainer into 8 ramekins.
 For more generous servings, use only 6 dishes.

 - Allow to cool about 20 minutes.

 - Chill at least 3-4 hours.
-Garnish with raspberries and powdered sugar immediately before serving.
+Garnish with raspberries and Powdered sugar for garnish immediately before serving.

 Paula Rhodes, author